 Google has been rolling out Local Service Ads for the past couple of years.
 This program sits completely outside of Google Ads and offers advertisers a pay per lead model.
 There are no ads, keywords, or anything else to set up except to register your business and choose what categories to advertise in.
 While this doesn’t directly affect keyword targeting in Google Ads, it means fewer advertisers running search ads, effectively reducing the overall keyword targeting footprint.

 Changes to Phrase Match Keywords

-Just this month (February 2021), Google is rolling out changes to phrase match keywords that effectively makes them perform like BMM (broad match modified) keywords.
+In February 2021, Google is rolled out changes to phrase match keywords that effectively maee them perform like BMM (broad match modified) keywords.
 That means we now no longer have control of the order that search queries appear in.

 This is additive to changes over the past few years that have expanded matching for exact keywords to include similar meanings, the inclusion of prepositions, and more.

 Recommendations to use Broad Match Keywords

 If you’re using automated bidding you might have noticed a “recommendation” to swap out all of your keywords for broad match variations.
 The problem with this is you will completely lose control over your keyword strategy and Google will max out your spending.
 They will also flag your campaign to raise your budgets in a week or two.

 Now you can, of course, ignore the recommendation.
 And that’s fine if you’re not a Google Partner.
 If you’re a Google Partner (like our agency) many of your accounts could take a 10-15% Optiscore hit.
 And as Google Partners will shortly have to maintain 70%+ Optiscores we’re getting painted into a corner.
 Do as Google wants, or no longer be a Google Partner.